ntrel/cpp2/README.md

 ## Uninitialized Variables

 Use of an uninitialized variable is statically detected.

-Initialization can be deferred to a later statement.
+When the variable declaration specifies the type, initialization can be deferred to a later statement.
 Both branches of an `if` statement must initialize a variable, or neither.
 ```c++